 Reed was a member of The Church of Jesus Christ of Latter-Day Saints.
 Over the years he was called to serve in numerous leadership capacities: a counselor in two bishoprics, priesthood, Sunday School Superintendent, Young Men President, and an ordinance worker in the Vernal Temple.
 He was a devoted home teacher and ministering brother.
 He was kind hearted, compassionate, and had a good sense of humor.

 He is survived by his loving wife, Joy, and their 4 children, Amy (Redge) Palmer, Gary (Debra) Clayburn, Ann (Roger) Chapman, and Cherie (Len) Frandsen; 17 grandchildren and 42 great-grandchildren.

 He is preceded in death by his parents, his 7 siblings, his in-laws, Percy and Novella Potts, whom he loved and respected, and a grandson, Dee Clayburn.

 Funeral services will be held at 11:00 a.m., on Saturday, November 23, 2019, at the Bridgeland Ward Chapel.
 A viewing will be held that morning from 9:30-10:45 a.m. prior to the services.

 Interment will be in the Bridgeland Cemetery.

 In lieu of flowers, please make a donation in Reed’s name to Primary Children’s Medical Center or the Moran Eye Center.

 As a family, we thank our friends and neighbors during this time, especially our Home Health and Hospice friends.

-To send flowers to Reed's family, please visit our floral section.
+To send flowers to Reed's family, please visit our floral store.